yosbelms/cor/README.md

 **The Language of the Web**

-Cor is an opensource language that compiles to plain javascript.
-It is designed to make easy to write, build, and maintain large software for the web.
-Cor is an attemp to make myself more productive, it is what I think javascript should have been from the beginning.
+Cor is an opensource language that compiles to plain JavaScript.
+It is designed to make easy to write and maintain software for the asynchronous Web.

-Cor brings a fresh way of programming for web browsers and Node.js platform, it borrows good ideas from well known languages such as Go and C#, but it is a new language.
-It plays very well with the outer world; with Cor you can take advantage of the huge javascript ecosystem and reuse your preferred libraries.
+Concurrency and parallelism are first class citizens in Cor, bringing a fresh way of programming for web browsers and Node.js platforms.
+It is a language inspired in _Go_, but runs in a world wide platform that is the Web.
+With Cor you can take advantage of the whole JavaScript ecosystem, use your preferred libraries, and ensure your application runs everywhere the Web is.

 ## Installation